TNTurnerLab/fitDNM/README.md

   - `whole_genome_SNVs.tsv.gz  faaa80ef3948cf44e56a3629a90cdaaa`
   - `whole_genome_SNVs.tsv.gz.tbi  4843cab24dd4992bb0cc5f1a7ebc807a`
 - `mutation_rate_by_trinucleotide_matrix.txt ca2faad78f1055c266b5a8451bebf1cb`
+- Bedfile that using standard format of `chr +'\t' + start + '\t' + annotation + '\n'`
+  - each entry must have a unique annotation
+- mutation file, to integrate automatically into workflow the mutation file must be ordered in the following any entry, chromosome, position, reference, alternate

 ### File created in pipeline:
 - Input file: Bedfile containing the regions you want to investigate